-Perspective | What happens when kids see their parents cry?
+Perspective | Should parents cry in front of their kids?
 I asked a psychologist, and my 9-year-old.

 She said all the right things, assuring me it wasn’t my fault, that she and my father would be just fine, and they weren’t getting a divorce.
 Yet for me, realizing that my strong and willful mother could be reduced to tears was and remains a stunning incident.
 It was also an isolated one; as I grew up, I had a better chance of spotting a unicorn than seeing my mother’s wet cheeks ever again.

-Unlike my mother, I don't huddle by our dryer for a private meltdown.
+Unlike my mother, I don’t huddle by our dryer for a private meltdown.
 I cry often and openly.
-Happy tears, sad tears, ugly tears, tears of frustration, tears borne out of anger.
+Happy tears, sad tears, ugly tears, tears of frustration, tears of anger.
 The whole gamut of tears.
 After 14 years of marriage, my husband, ever the dry eye, is used to it by now.
 But I have to stop and wonder about our 9-year-old son Leo.

 Instead of having just one “laundry room” moment seared into his memory bank, Leo has dozens.
 Which raises an important question: Should I turn off the waterworks?